okube-ai/laktory/docs/concepts/deployment.md

 [Pulumi](https://www.pulumi.com/) might not be as popular as Terraform, but it has gained a lot of momentum in the last few months.
 It's defining characteristic is its support for multiple programming languages, like Python, Node.js, Go and Java.
 In the context of Laktory, it offers a nice alternative as it allows to leverage Python to declare the configuration instead of a simple yaml file.
-Only Python and YAML are supported through Laktory.
+Only YAML is supported through Laktory.

-## Terraform - YAML
+## Terraform
 The simplest way of deploying resources is to declare a [stack](stack.md) in a yaml file and use laktory [CLI](cli.md) to run the deployment.